 The Duchenne Smile

 Named after French neurologist Guillaume Duchenne, this genuine smile engages both the mouth muscles (zygomatic major) and the muscles around the eyes (orbicularis oculi).
-Research by Hertenstein et al. (2009) found that Duchenne smiles in yearbook photos predicted life satisfaction and marriage success 30 years later.
+In retrospective, correlational studies, Hertenstein et al. (2009) found that smile intensity in old photographs was associated with later divorce outcomes.
+A photograph does not determine relationship success.

 Eye Contact